dilmikavishka/FitRent/README.md

 ## 💬 Feedback

-Have suggestions or ideas to improve Heladiva?
+Have suggestions or ideas to improve Fitrent?
 Feel free to open an issue or submit a pull request!

 ---